AFICRECY/Readme-Generator/README.md

 (Above: This code uses the inquirer package to prompt the user with a set of questions, generates a markdown file based on their responses using the generateMarkdown() function, and writes the generated markdown to a file using the writeToFile() function.)

+### Usage:
+In addition to providing information about the application itself, a README.md file can also serve as a marketing tool by highlighting the unique features and benefits of your application.
+This can help to generate interest and attract users or potential clients.
+Furthermore, a well-written README.md file can save time and reduce confusion by answering common questions and providing troubleshooting information.
+This can help to reduce the number of support requests and enhance the user experience.

+Because of this, README.md files are regularly created by developers creating web applications through GitHub.
+Having access to a README generator that auto generates the README outline and format is super useful and can save so much time in the development process.
+All a user would have to do with this web application is (1) Pull up their integrated terminal, (2) Input “node index.js” into the command-line, (3) The user is prompted with a list of questions where their inputs will auto generate a README outline.

+Overall, this application streamlines the README.md file creation and can save the time of web developers who utilize GitHub as a website application deployment service.